dotnet/runtime/docs/coreclr/building/freebsd-instructions.md

 After you have installed your desired version of LLVM you will need to specify the version to the build.sh script.

-For example if you chose to install llvm37 you would add the clangX.X to your build command as follows.
+For example, if you chose to install llvm37 you would add the clangX.X to your build command as follows.
 ```sh
 janhenke@freebsd-frankfurt:~/git/coreclr % ./build.sh clang3.7
 ```